atraining/claude-ui/README.md

 ```
 ## ENV

-Create a .env file in the root directory and add your `ANTHROPIC_KEY` API key.
+Create a .env file in the root directory and add your `ANTHROPIC_KEY` API key as shown above in the Setup section.

 ## Development Server